Saad al-Din bin Ghurab: Upbringing and advancement in positions

 The upbringing and prominence of Ibrahim bin Abd al-Razzaq bin Ghurab in Egypt were closely linked to his teacher, Jamal al-Din Mahmoud, who was one of the most senior officials in the royal court at the time.
 Mahmoud advanced through the ranks to attain the position of ustadar, handling it with skill and shrewdness.
 He was also entrusted with the management of the state’s finances, overseeing the royal funds of Sultan al-Zahir Barquq.
 His wealth grew significantly, to the extent that the common people began to fear him, saying: "God has given iron to Dawud and gold to Mahmoud."

 When Jamal al-Din Mahmoud began working in Alexandria, he noticed Ibrahim bin Abd al-Razzaq, who was a young child under the age of ten, writing under the supervision of his older brother Majid.
 Mahmoud observed Ibrahim's signs of virtue, noting his handsomeness and cheerful demeanor.
 Impressed by the child's potential, he approached him and gave him the name Saad al-Din.
 Mahmoud took Ibrahim to Cairo in the year 790 AH / 1388 AD, while Ibrahim was still only ten years old.
 Mahmoud trained him in writing and arithmetic, and Ibrahim excelled in these subjects.
-Additionally, he learned the Mamluk-Kipchak language, which further impressed his master.
 Consequently, Mahmoud appointed him as the clerk of his funds.
 Ibrahim performed his tasks diligently and became more knowledgeable about financial matters than Jamal al-Din al-Ustadar himself.

 Later, Ibrahim bin Abd al-Razzaq bin Ghurab overthrew Jamal al-Din Mahmoud by supporting the governor of Cairo, Alaa al-Din bin al-Tablawi.
 He subsequently overthrew Ibn Tablawi and continued to displace senior statesmen until he became the most prominent figure under Sultan al-Zahir Barquq.
 Ibrahim was appointed Supervisor of Special (Nazir al-Khas) in 798 AH and as ustadar in 803 AH.
 He participated in several military campaigns, including the liberation of Baghdad from Timur in 1394.
 Upon the death of al-Zahir Barquq, Ibrahim became one of an-Nasir Faraj's guardians and successfully persuaded an-Nasir Faraj to withdraw from public life in Cairo and to appoint his brother Izz al-Din Abd al-Aziz as Sultan.
 At this point, Ibrahim bin Abd al-Razzaq bin Ghurab effectively became the de facto ruler of the state and the de facto Sultan.